 What Damages Could be Recovered in a Dram Shop Case?

-Damages refer to the losses you incur and the compensation that you may seek after an accident.
+Damages refer to the losses you incur and the compensation that you may seek in a Portland car accident lawsuit.
 In a dram shop case, these damages may include:

 - Lost wages

 - Costs of medical care